 - Apply for internships or research opportunities in order to gain experience in the field.

-- Review graduate school directories and catalogs available on the internet or in Career Services.
+- Review graduate school directories and catalogs available on the internet or in Career Development Center.

 - Get information on the required entrance exam for your program (e.g. GRE general test, GRE subject tests (if it applies to your program), LSAT, MCAT, etc.)